 The American frontier was never actually empty.
 Native Americans have lived on the land for at least 15,000 years.
 The evidence is clear, from the Mesa Verde Dwellings in Colorado to the millions of indigenous people still living in the southwest today.
 But white settlers, unleashed on the landscape by Abraham Lincoln’s Homestead of Act of 1862, which gave each citizen the right to claim 160 acres of public land, certainly treated it that way.
 As they worked their way west, they sought to clear the land of its human and non-human inhabitants, and exert control over the dirt that remained.
 One of the most practical challenges these families faced was drawing boundaries—keeping people, crops, and cattle in (or out).

 With too few trees to build wooden fences, and walls of prickly vegetation too slow to grow, some enterprising settlers began tinkering with wire.
 But there was one major problem: “[W]hen a wire fence was placed between a 1,000-pound Texas longhorn and a patch of lush green pasture, it proved to be something of a pushover,” writes George Pendel in his Atlas Obscura article on the barbed wire mecca of La Crosse, Kansas.
 That’s where the barbs came in.
 According to Atlas, the U.S. Patent Office processed more than 200 different patents for various types of “spiked fencing” between 1867 and 1874.
 The contraptions varied widely, from lines alternating spikes and wooden boards, to sheets of wood studded with spikes.
-But Lucien Smith is credited with making the first prototypes we might recognize as barbed wire, which he called “thorny wire.”
+But Lucien Smith is credited with making the first barbed wire prototypes, which he called “thorny wire.”

+That answers the questions of who invented barbed wire and when was barbed wire invented.
 The trouble was that all of these products were made by hand.
 It wasn’t until 1874, when Illinois farmer Joseph Glidden emerged victorious from patent battle over a mechanically-produced fencing material that barbed wire could be made at scale.
 Glidden’s machine pulled two strands of wire tight around the barb, then wound the wires together around the regularly-spaced spikes.
 Just two years later, Glidden’s company was making 3 million pounds of the stuff each year, making Glidden a quick and sizable fortune.
 Other speculators won big on barbed wire, too.
 John Warne Gates, better known as “Bet-A-Million Gates,” went from selling the poky product to manufacturing “moonshine” (or unpatented) wire himself.
 His company was acquired by U.S. Steel, where barbed wire would make robber baron J.P.
 Morgan even richer.

 Mass-production sent homesteaders on a fencing spree.
 Previously, the design podcast 99 Percent Invisible explains, the “law of open range” prevailed out west.
-As cowboys drove their cattle to sale, the herd could criss-cross the land, drinking water and grazing as they went.
+As cowboys drove their cattle to sale, the herd could crisscross the land, drinking water and grazing as they went.
 But barbed wire restricted cattle’s access to streams and rivers.
 And it was everywhere.
 By 1885, the entire Texas panhandle was already fenced, according to the Texas State Historical Association, creating a patchwork of privately-owned lands, each wrapped in a barbed wire bow.
-The effect on wildlife was quick and catastrophic: In a review article for the The Southwestern Historical Quarterly, Wayne Gard described “leathery longhorns… crazed by thirst.”
+The effect on wildlife was quick and catastrophic: In a review article for the The Southwestern Historical Quarterly, Wayne Gard described “leathery longhorns … crazed by thirst.”
 Native Americans called barbed wire “devil’s rope”, because it ensnared wild buffalo.
 (Like cattle, they struggled to see the thin wire lines before they were wrapped up in it.)
 Trapped, they died of hunger or thirst, or succumbed from infection as their barbed wounds festered.

 Humans weren’t exempt from barbed wire’s wrath.
 From the earliest days, it’s been marketed as a tool of oppression and control.
 “Companies promoting barbed wire fencing used imagery in their promotional materials that played on familiar prejudices of the day,” Rebecca Onion writes in her political history of barbed wire for Slate. “[F]armers and ranchers interested in buying knew that they could keep Native Americans, black people, children, beasts owned by others, and poor people out with the new invention.”
 It persists in prisons, concentration camps both historical and terribly contemporary, and border walls, which continue to threaten wildlife today).